Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Preliminaries

 We assume familiarity with basic universal algebra and refer to \cite{UniversalAlgebraFundamentals2011, ACourseInUniversalAlgebra1981} for an introduction.
 For a class $\class{K}$ of modal algebras, $\V(\class{K})$ (resp. $\U(\class{K})$) denotes the least variety (resp. universal class) containing $\class{K}$.
-Recall that logics correspond one-to-one to varieties and we write $\V(L) \coloneq \{\A: \A \models L\}$ for a logic $L$ and $\Log(\V) \coloneq \{\phi: \V \models \phi\}$ for a variety $\V$.
+Recall that logics correspond one-to-one to varieties by the operations $\V(L) \coloneq \{\A: \A \models L\}$ for a logic $L$ and $\Log(\V) \coloneq \{\phi: \V \models \phi\}$ for a variety $\V$.
 We will use the following dual characterization of subdirectly irreducible (s.i., for short) modal algebras by Venema \cite{venemaDualCharSI2004}.
 A point $x$ in a modal space $\X$ is called a \emph{topo-root} of $\X$ if the closure of $R^{< \omega}[x]$ is $X$.
 A modal space $\X$ is called \emph{topo-rooted} if the set of topo-roots of $\X$ has a non-empty interior.

 \begin{theorem} A modal algebra is s.i. iff its dual space is topo-rooted. \end{theorem}

 Recall that $x \in \X$ is a \emph{root} of $\X$ if $R^{< \omega}[x] = X$ and $\X$ is \emph{rooted} if $\X$ has a root.
 In a finite modal space, the notions of topo-roots and roots coincide because every subset is clopen.
 So, a finite modal space is topo-rooted iff it is rooted.